josephtannenbaum/automationism-minilab/README.md

 # Arturia Minilab Automationism MIDI inputs

+Note: if you use plugdata, [jyg/automatonism-reloaded](https://github.com/jyg/automatonism-reloaded) has MIDI learning!

 - Send triggers with pads
 - Control params with knobs, see below for an example.
 To take control of Chorus 1's pitch:
   1. Create a message `<param name> $1 <instance name>`